 Parents should give their children a good upbringing and take care of them so that they will be in a good state in both religious and worldly affairs.
-Children are quick to imitate their parents with regards to reactions.
-As children enter the teenage years it is important for parents to understand the struggles that they face also to help us to understand why they seem to behave it such terrible ways at this age.
+Children are quick to imitate their parents with regard to reactions.
+As children enter the teenage years it is important for parents to understand the struggles that they face also to help us to understand why they seem to behave in such terrible ways at this age.
 Allah says:

 The child who receives respect and estimation will grow into a sober and respectable person.
-He always tries to maintain his reputation and refrains from doing anything wrong.
+He always tries to maintain his reputation and refrain from doing anything wrong.
 He tries to keep doing good things to rise in the estimation of others.
-The child who is not treated by his parents with due respect, he tries to emulate them while dealing with others.
+The child who is not treated by his parents with due respect tries to emulate them while dealing with others.
 A child is a man in miniature and like all men he loves himself.
 He will be displeased if he is not treated properly and with respect.

-Here are some moral points on interacting with your Child
+Here are some moral points on interacting with your Child:

 - Love your children equally, but treat them uniquely